mannam95/Image_Retrieval_XAI/FrontEnd_Html5/README.md

 ### Offline Usage:

-*open the index.html file in a browser(for example google chrome) *Browse a valid image file, test it.
+-open the index.html file in a browser(for example google chrome) -Browse a valid image file, test it.
 *You can find the results in a tabular view.
 *You can see further details by clicking on Explain *Now you have local textual explanation